 These instructions assume that you have already launched the installer and selected Custom.
-(For instructions on performing these steps, see Deployment, page 170.)
+(For instructions on performing these steps, see Deployment section in Installing components via the Custom option.)
 If you are adding components, skip to Step 2.

-1. On the Custom Installation dashboard, click the Forcepoint Web Security or Forcepoint URL Filtering Install link.
+1) On the Custom Installation dashboard, click the Forcepoint Web Security or Forcepoint URL Filtering Install link.